 Lombok is part of the chain of the Lesser Sunda Islands, with the Lombok Strait separating it from Bali to the west.
 The Alas Strait separates Lombok from Sumbawa to the east.
 The Lombok Strait is part of the Wallace Line—the dividing line between the fauna of Asia and the distinctly different fauna of Australasia.

 The island’s topography is dominated by Mount Rinjani, a massive volcano that rises 12,200 feet out of the ocean.
 It is the second-largest volcano in Indonesia and it often is shrouded in clouds.
 The most recent eruption of Rinjani was in 1994.
 The volcano, and its sacred crater lake, is protected by Rinjani National Park, which was established in 1997.
 The towering volcano collects a great deal of rainfall, which tumbles down the mountain through a series of cold and cascading waterfalls below.

 Most of the southern part of the island is a fertile plain where corn, rice, coffee, tobacco, and cotton are grown.
 However, parts of the southern side of the island are too arid to produce healthy crops.

-My Favorite Temple On Lombok
+My Favorite Temple